keithalpichi/MNML/README.md

 # To Do
 - Implement toolbar button active styling
+- Implement light, sepia, and dark theme
-- allow user to download and upload their own doc
+- Allow user to download and upload their own doc